raspberrypi/documentation/hardware/raspberrypi/bootmodes/gpio.md

 |26    |43   |USB      |

 SD1 is the <xxx> SD card interface.
 SD2 is the <yyy> SD card interface.
 USB enables both USB device mode and USB host mode boot.

+The default pull resistance on the GPIO lines is 50K ohm, so a pull resistance of 5K ohm should suffice but still enable the GPIO to be operational but not consume a lot of power.